Staying Updated: Recent Changes in Workplace Safety and Health Laws

 Remote Work and Ergonomic Standards

 With the shift to remote work, new guidelines have been introduced to address ergonomic risks associated with prolonged home office setups.
-Employers are now responsible for providing guidance on proper workstation arrangements and may be required to offer resources or stipends for ergonomic equipment.
+Employers are now responsible for guiding proper workstation arrangements and may be required to offer resources or stipends for ergonomic equipment.

 Mental Health and Well-being